graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - For each {groupedFieldSet} as {responseKey} and {fields}:
   - Let {pathIdentity} be `path + ">" + objectType.name + "." + responseKey`.
   - Let {field} be the first entry in {fields}.
+  - Let {fieldName} be the name of {field}.
+Note: This value is unaffected if an alias is used.
+  - Let {fieldType} be the return type defined for the field {fieldName} of {objectType}.
   - If {field} provides the directive `@stream`:
+    - Assert {fieldType} is a List type.
     - Let {oldGroupId} be {aether}.{groupId}.
     - Increment {aether}.{maxGroupId}.
     - Let {aether}.{groupId} be {aether}.{maxGroupId}.
-  - Let {fieldName} be the name of {field}.
-Note: This value is unaffected if an alias is used.
-  - Let {fieldType} be the return type defined for the field {fieldName} of {objectType}.
   - Let {planResolver} be `field.extensions.graphile.plan`.
   - If {planResolver} is not {null}:
     - Let {trackedArguments} be {TrackedArguments(aether, objectType, field)}.